Afnarel/django-quiz/README.md

 * Questions can be given a category
 * Success rate for each category can be monitored on a progress page
 * Explanation for each question result can be given

-It was developed using Django 1.4.1.

-This is my first open source project so please forgive any problems and/or dreadful code!